 Andrew Micklefield was elected as MLA for Rossmere on April 19, 2016 and re-elected on September 10, 2019.
 Since being elected, Andrew has held the following positions in the Manitoba Legislature and advanced several important causes:

-- Assistant Deputy Speaker / Deputy Chair of the Whole House
+- Deputy Speaker / Chair of the Committee of the Whole House (current role)

 - Government House Leader